outscale/COGNAC/README.md

 You can modify the suffix of functions by using `--function-suffix=FUNCTION_SUFFIX` option with `./configure` command.

-Or you can generate functions using what is inside `paths`, using `./configure --from-path`
+Alternatively, you can generate functions based on the contents of `paths` by using the `./configure --from-path` option.

 *Note: There are two versions of yq: one written in Python and one in Go.
 The default version depends on your distribution.
 On Arch-based distributions, the Python version is typically the default, whereas on Debian-based distributions, the Go version is default.
 COGNAC supports both, but to use the Go version, you need to pass `--yq-go` to `./configure`.*

 ### Examples: Generating a CLI for a New API

-#### Configure cognac for an Api using elements in schema as entry point for API Calls
+#### Configure Cognac for an API using elements in the schema as entry points for API calls.

 Let’s say you have an API that is not the Outscale API, and you want to generate a CLI for it.
 You have a URL to a YAML file, such as `https://ponyapi.yolo/`, and the API request components are named `XInput` instead of `XRequest`.